 Comply with privacy laws

-When you deploy devices, services and apps for education, you must comply with applicable privacy laws and regulations, such as the Family Educational Rights and Privacy Act (FERPA) and Children’s Online Privacy Protection Act (COPPA) in the United States, or the General Data Privacy Regulation (GDPR) in the European Union.
+When you deploy devices, services, and apps for education, you must comply with applicable privacy laws and regulations.
+These include the Family Educational Rights and Privacy Act (FERPA) and Children’s Online Privacy Protection Act (COPPA) in the United States, and the General Data Privacy Regulation (GDPR) in the European Union.

 Schools can use Apple features and services for education in compliance with those obligations under COPPA and FERPA in the United States, and other applicable data privacy laws in those jurisdictions in which Apple School Manager is available.

-Security and privacy are fundamental to the design of all Apple hardware, software and services.
+Security and privacy are fundamental to the design of all Apple hardware, software, and services.
 Apple takes an integrated approach to ensure that every aspect of the experience has security and privacy built in.
-This approach considers the privacy and security of all users, including those within an education setting such as teachers, staff and students.
+This approach considers the privacy and security of all users, including those within an education setting, such as teachers, faculty, staff, and students.

 Apple School Manager